ati-ozgur/course-python/2023/Labs/Lab03/Lab03.md

 ## Question 05:
 Please try to solve [Stars pyramid](../../../course-content/questions/star-pyramid-1.md)

+## Question 06 (3 4 20) (three four twenty)

+Write a function that returns a list.
+Look at the code of question_three_four_twenty.py.
+Make a backup copy as answer_three_four_twenty.py.
+You should write your answer in this answer_three_four_twenty.py.

+You need to fill empty function,create_list_three_four_twenty, with your code.
+The lists returned from this function will consists of numbers from 1 to max_number (included) but for multiples of 3  "three" instead of the number; and for the multiples of 4, "four"; and for numbers which are multiples of both 3 and 4, "twelve".
+If you write your function correctly, both asserts should not give you any error.

-## Question 06:
+## Question 07:
 Please try to solve [prime number](../../../course-content/questions/prime-number.md)

-## Question 07:
+## Question 08:
 Please try to solve [prime number recursion](../../../course-content/questions/prime-number_recursion.md)

-## Question 08:  Sentence in a frame
+## Question 09:  Sentence in a frame

 Write a function that takes two input, sentence and frame character.
 This function should return a multiline string which surrounds every word in the sentence with a frame character.